Grools/grools-application/README.md

 ##### With MicroScope annotationO

-Organism A. baylyi ADP1 have trhe sequences id `36` in MiscroScope  platform
+Organism A. baylyi ADP1 own the sequence id `36` in MiscroScope  platform.

 Normal reasoning mode: